robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"Q&A about the contribution process",
     "type" : "iframe",
     "url" : "http://www.modesofexistence.org/reading-experiences/#comment-1139308648",
-    "comments" : "The function of the site has never been to limit, restrict or even define the conversations around the paper and digital text of the book.
+    "caption" : "An entry of the AIME blog about users' feedbacks and its related discussion.", "quote" : "The function of the site has never been to limit, restrict or even define the conversations around the paper and digital text of the book.
 I fully expected the argument to be debated in the normal ways that is through old fashion reviews, new blog like sites, reading groups, pep talks and gossips.
 Philosophical discussions should proceed according to their normal ways.
 Whenever I can, I will answer, but it is not our primary goal.
 Let thousand flowers flourish.
 I don’t think we need any special device for that.
 We are all good at it."
 }
 ```